 Individual investors open an online account on a lending platform and deposit money that can be used for peer loans.
 The applicants who want to borrow that money share their financial profiles and associated risk categories.
 The interest rate is predetermined, and the borrower then evaluates offers from investors and accepts one.

-P2P lending offers investors a way to earn a higher return on their investments than they would receive from traditional investments.
+P2P lending offers investors a way to earn a higher return than they would receive from traditional investments.
 But the process can be riskier as well, due to the default rates of borrowers on peer lending sites.

-P2P lending is a completely new type of investment compared to stocks and bonds, which allows investors to diversify their portfolios, according to Kyle Gomez, founder of The Potential Of Money.
-Gomez says that this type of lending also has these benefits:
+P2P lending is different from stocks and bonds, which allow investors to diversify their portfolios, according to Kyle Gomez, founder of The Potential of Money.
+Gomez said that this type of lending also has these benefits:

-Control: P2P lending platforms let you choose the types of loans and how much to invest in each one.
+- Control: P2P lending platforms let you choose the types of loans to offer and how much to invest in each one.
 There are very few restrictions, allowing investors to be as creative as they want to be.

-Accessibility: Loans range from three months to five years and are usually from a global marketplace.
-This gives investors massive opportunities that other investment products simply do not provide.
+- Accessibility: Loans range from three months to five years and are usually from a global marketplace.
+This gives investors massive opportunities that other investment products simply don't.
+P2P lending can also be a great alternative for borrowers with bad credit history who would be turned down by a traditional lender.

 - No banks: Removing the middleman from loan transactions makes loans cheaper for borrowers and more profitable for investors.
 Also, though it may seem trivial, antipathy for banks has been growing since the 2008 financial crisis.
-As a result, many investors prefer working on a P2P platform, removing banks from the picture.
+Many investors prefer working on a P2P platform, removing banks from the picture.

 What is peer-to-peer lending for borrowers?

-For borrowers, P2P lending involves pitching their loan request to marketplace lenders and then reviewing offers from investors, according to Shahid Hanif, founder of Shufti Pro.
+For borrowers, P2P lending involves pitching their loan requests to marketplace lenders and then reviewing offers from investors, according to Shahid Hanif, co-founder and CTO of Shufti Pro.

 "The borrowers select one loan and P2P lending starts," Hanif said.
 "All the monthly payments and money transfers are handled through these platforms.
 The process is completely automatic, and borrowers can bargain with lenders as well."